ko1216/beauty_saloon_bot/README.md

-# Beauty Salon Telegram Bot
+# Beauty Saloon Telegram Bot

 Welcome to my first project using aiogram and SQLAlchemy!